cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `Xof`             | `XofTurboShake128` ({{xof-turboshake128}})     |
 {: title="Parameters for Prio3Sum."}

-The next instance of Prio3 supports summing of integers in a pre-determined range.
-Each measurement is an integer in the range `[0, max_measurement]`, where `max_measurement` is an associated parameter equal to the largest valid measurement.
+The next variant of Prio3 supports summing of integers in a pre-determined range.
+Each measurement is an integer in the range `[0, max_measurement]`, where `max_measurement` defines the largest valid measurement.

 The range check is accomplished by encoding the measurement as a bit vector, encoding the measurement plus an offset as a bit vector, then checking that the